modular/modular/KGEN/docs/public/programming-manual.md

 To explore these issues, we look at different value classifications and the relevant Mojo features that go into expressing them, and build from the bottom-up.
-We use C++ as the primary comparison point in examples because it is widely known but occasionally reference other languages if they provide a better comparison point.
+We use C++ as the primary comparison point in examples because it is widely known, but we occasionally reference other languages if they provide a better comparison point.

 ### Types that cannot be instantiated